-The Banking Group provides the following funds management services:

-- Managed Investment Schemes (MIS): ANZ New Zealand's subsidiaries ANZ Investments and ANZ Investment Services (New Zealand) Limited (ANZIS) act as manager for a number of managed investment schemes.
+Activity Details The Banking Group operates three custodians: Custodial ANZ Custodial Services New Zealand Limited, which is the appointed custodian for private banking's (ANZ Private) Discretionary Investment Management Service, Wholesale Investment Services and Trading Service; ANZ New Zealand Investments Nominees Limited, which is the appointed custodian in respect of direct holdings of securities by various wholesale customer portfolios managed by ANZ New Zealand Investments Limited (ANZ Investments); and ANZ New Zealand Securities Limited, which, following the sale of the ANZ Securities service to Jarden Securities Limited (Jarden) in December 2018, remains the appointed custodian for a small number of customers who have not yet transferred to Jarden's Direct Broking service.
+The Banking Group provides the following funds management services: Funds Managed Investment Schemes (MIS): The Banking Group's subsidiaries ANZ Investments and ANZ Investment Services management (New Zealand) Limited (ANZIS) act as manager for a number of managed investment schemes.
 ANZ Investments holds a MIS Manager licence, with ANZIS being an authorised body under that licence.
 ANZ Investments is the issuer and manager of ANZ and OneAnswer-branded KiwiSaver, retail and wholesale schemes.
 ANZIS is the issuer and manager of the Bonus Bonds Scheme and the ANZ PIE Fund.
-ANZ National Staff Superannuation Limited, also a subsidiary of ANZ New Zealand, is the trustee and manager of the ANZ National Retirement Scheme, which is a restricted workplace savings scheme. - Discretionary Investment Management Service (DIMS): The Bank is a licensed DIMS provider.
-This service is offered to ANZ Private customers. - Other investment portfolios: ANZ Investments also manages investment portfolios for a number of schemes where the scheme manager or trustee has outsourced investment management services to ANZ Investments.
+ANZ National Staff Superannuation Limited, also a subsidiary of the Banking Group, is the trustee and manager of the ANZ National Retirement Scheme, which is a restricted workplace savings scheme.
+Discretionary Investment Management Service (DIMS): The Bank is a licensed DIMS provider.
+This service is offered to ANZ Private customers Other investment portfolios: ANZ Investments also manages investment portfolios for a number of schemes where the scheme manager or trustee has outsourced investment management services to ANZ Investments.
 These schemes are typically corporate superannuation schemes.

-Other fiduciary activities

-ANZ Investments, through its subsidiary OneAnswer Nominees Limited, offers the OneAnswer Portfolio Service.
-The associated administration and custody services are provided by FNZ Limited and FNZ Custodians Limited respectively (together FNZ).
-FNZ is not a member or related party of ANZ New Zealand.
+Other fiduciary ANZ Investments, through its subsidiary OneAnswer Nominees Limited, offers the OneAnswer Portfolio Service.
+The associated activities administration and custody services are provided by FNZ Limited and FNZ Custodians Limited respectively (together FNZ).
+FNZ is not a member or related party of the Banking Group.

-b) ANZ New Zealand's involvement in the origination of securitised assets, and the marketing or servicing of securitisation schemes
+Banking Group's involvement in the origination of securitised assets, and the marketing or servicing of securitisation schemes

-ANZ New Zealand originates securitised assets in the form of residential mortgage backed securities held for potential repurchase transactions with the RBNZ, and covered bonds.
-Refer to Note 24 Structured Entities for further details on these programmes.
-Other than these activities, ANZ New Zealand is not involved in the marketing or servicing of securitisation schemes.
+The Banking Group originates securitised assets in the form of residential mortgage backed securities held for potential repurchase transactions with the RBNZ, and covered bonds.
+Refer to Note 24 Structured Entities for further details about these programmes.
+Other than these activities, the Banking Group is not involved in the marketing or servicing of securitisation schemes.

-ANZ New Zealand's involvement in marketing and distribution of insurance products
+Banking Group's involvement in marketing and distribution of insurance products

-ANZ New Zealand markets and distributes life insurance, other personal and business insurance products provided by or arranged through a number of insurance partners.
-None of these insurance partners are affiliated insurance entities or affiliated insurance groups.
+The Banking Group markets and distributes life insurance, other personal and business insurance products provided by or arranged through a number of insurance partners.
+None of these insurance partners are affiliated insurance entities or affiliated insurance partners.
 Our insurance partners are: